In this blog post we will answer the question

 edx, eax.
 It is a completely different world.

 retfunction which I assume is return, but how does it work?

 - If I call it how will another function how to get the value?

 calling conventions to create a contract with information for functions on how to call each other.

 Calling conventions can differ in many ways:

-- where do you put result of the function call (stack, register, memory)
+- where do you put the result of the function call (stack, register, memory)

-- who is responsible for stack cleanup - caller or calle ( this makes a difference in assembly code size, if caller is cleaning up the stack - the compiler has to generate cleaning logic every time a function is called)
+- who is responsible for clean-up - caller or callee ( this makes a difference in assembly code size, if caller is cleaning up the stack - the compiler has to generate clean-up instructions next to the function call)

 - who is responsible for